jordibares/houdini-guides-website/content/docs/collaborating/authoring/components/index.md

 ---

-### Code
+### Inline Code

-If you have inline code blocks, wrap them in backticks:
+We promote two different narratives, when you are doing little examples that are not completely independent, use for inline code blocks, wrap them in backticks:

 ```
 `var example = true`.